tango-controls/tango-doc/source/reference/glossary.rst

         A database providing configuration and some runtime information about Tango Controls components in so called Tango System instance or deployment.
 It is used by *Databaseds* device server and constitutes :term:`Tango Host`.

+    property
+        A configuration parameter stored in the :term:`Tango Database`.
+Properties can be assigned to a :term:`device class`, :term:`device` or elements of device interface (:term:`attributes <attribute>`, :term:`commands <command>`, :term:`pipes <pipe>`).
+Properties can be also not related to :term:`device` - such properties are called `free properties`.
+Property values are often used by elements of :term:`Tango Controls` system during its startup.
+These usually provides information required to configure things like connections to hardware or to adjust to user preferences.